-Bird & Bird has more than 1,100 lawyers in 26 offices across Europe, the Middle East and Asia and clients based in 118 countries worldwide, we specialise in combining leading expertise across a full range of legal services on an international basis.
+Bird & Bird has more than 1,200 lawyers in 28 offices across Europe, the Middle East and Asia-Pacific and clients based in 118 countries worldwide.
+We specialise in combining leading expertise across a full range of legal services on an international basis.
 We aim to deliver tailored local advice and seamless cross-border services.

-Since 1898, Bird & Bird has led the way in protecting the ideas that have made some of the world's greatest companies successful and today we are recognised as a global leader in intellectual property.
-Skilled in both contentious and non-contentious intellectual property law, our team specialise in all areas of IP, including: patents, trade marks, trade secrets, copyright and designs and have enormous strength in the areas of IP strategy and litigation.
+For over a century, Bird & Bird has led the way in protecting the ideas that have made some of the world's greatest companies successful and today we are recognised as a global leader in intellectual property.
+Skilled in both contentious and non-contentious intellectual property law, our team specialise in all areas of IP, including patents, trade marks, trade secrets, copyright and designs and have enormous strength in the areas of IP strategy and litigation.